pavelAleksiaichuk/rsschool-cv/cv.md

 # Aleksiaichuk Pavel Alexandrovich</br>
-About me:
+### About me:</br>
 I am a graduate of Minsk branch of Plekhanov Russian University of Economics, a form of distance education in the specialty "Applied Informatics in Economics".
-2015, May - I graduated from courses "Testing Software".
+2015, May - I graduated from courses "Testing Software".</br>
 2017, March - I graduated from courses CISCO “CCNA.
 Routing and switching.
-Introduction to network technology".
+Introduction to network technology".</br>
-2018, May - Graduated from courses CISCO “CCNA Routing and Switching: Routing and Switching Essentials”.
+2018, May - Graduated from courses CISCO “CCNA Routing and Switching: Routing and Switching Essentials”.</br>
-In the first year I wrote a course on developing a program for processing bank deposits in the C ++ programming language.
+In the first year I wrote a course on developing a program for processing bank deposits in the C ++ programming language.</br>
 Designed and developed a database in ACCESS MS Office.
 I wrote an article on this database for the university conference.
 It was published in the conference information package.
-Graduated from courses in software testing and System Administration.
+Graduated from courses in software testing and System Administration.</br>
-Developed a LAN based on a dedicated server for 12 people in a 2-story building.
+Developed a LAN based on a dedicated server for 12 people in a 2-story building.</br>
 Designed and developed a database in SQL SERVER 2012.
-He Designed and developed an automated graduate accounting system in C # with help Visual Studio 2015 for the university, as well as the database in SQL SERVER 2012 which was included in the diploma.
+He Designed and developed an automated graduate accounting system in C # with help Visual Studio 2015 for the university, as well as the database in SQL SERVER 2012 which was included in the diploma.</br>
-I have made 4 sites using HTML5 and CSS3.
+I have made 4 sites using HTML5 and CSS3.</br>
-I have knowledge of JavaScript and jQuery.
+I have knowledge of JavaScript and jQuery.</br>

 ### DATE OF BIRTH:
 November, 11, 1986.